stakater/Playbook/content/workshop/nordmart-ci-cd.md

 Follow the guidelines given below to create CI/CD jenkins pipeline:

-1. Open the Jenkins using the web application discussed in `step 1`.
+1. Open the Jenkins using the link provided in Forecastle.

 2. Create an organization and fork the following repositories:

     2.1.
 [Normart dev tools](https://github.com/stakater-lab/nordmart-dev-tools), it contains the tools required to deploy the web application.
     2.2.
 [Nordmart dev apps](https://github.com/stakater-lab/nordmart-dev-apps), it contains the manifests for the normart appplication microservices.
+    2.3.
+[Stakater Nordmart web](https://github.com/stakater-lab/stakater-nordmart-web), it contains the manifests for the normart web application.

 3. Create following credentials in Jenkins: